 If there’s one way I love to create a customized flavor, making an infused simple syrup is it.
 We can add any fruit, spice or herb to come up with a uniquely flavored syrup to give our cocktails, coffee and desserts a special touch.

 During the spring and summer months, I’m especially partial to the strawberry-basil simple syrup found in my strawberry-basil Tom Collins and strawberry-basil limoncello martini, but when the fall and winter hit, we need something warmer with plenty of spice.
-My brown sugar-chai simple syrup and spiced cranberry simple syrup are delicious options, and now we’re adding this homemade gingerbread syrup to the list.
+My pumpkin spice simple syrup, brown sugar-chai simple syrup and spiced cranberry simple syrup are delicious options, and now we’re adding this homemade gingerbread syrup to the list.

 Not only is this homemade gingerbread syrup a delicious way to customize your own holiday food and drinks, it also makes a great homemade gift.
 One of my favorite holiday traditions is to spend a evening whipping up homemade treats, like this maple-bourbon banana bread and vanilla and orange infused bourbon, for family and friends, and this gingerbread syrup is another tasty option.
 Plus, it’s so quick and easy to make that it really comes in handy for those years you’re short on time.